api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/index.md

 Now you need to add all the parameters and define where they go (query/header/path/cookie).
 You can also decide if you want their values fixed or not.

+Here, the dxFeed REST API has one GET endpoint `/events.json` with some query parameters.
+You can add all the parameters that your API requires.

 [Reserved parameters](../../../reference/ois/latest/reserved-parameters.md)
 define what part of the response is to be picked and encoded before fulfillment.